spiffe/spire-tutorials/nested-spire/README.md

 ## Create Downstream Registration Entry

-The `nestedA-server` must be registered on the `root-server` to get SVIDs.
+The `nestedA-server` must be registered on the `root-server` to obtain its identity which will be used to mint SVIDs.
 We achieve this by creating a registration entry in the root SPIRE Server for the `nestedA-server`.

 ```console
    docker-compose exec -T root-server \